nexoedge/nexoedge/README.md

 A proxy handles user requests and access data in storage destinations via remote Agents.
 It transparently distributes/reassembles data in storage destinations via coding operations.
 It persists file metadata and system states to a metadata store.

-An agent handles data access at storage destinations within the same data center or cloud, and assists data repair by encoding data within the same data center or cloud. nCloud abstracts each storage destination as a *storage container*.
+An agent handles data access at storage destinations within the same data center or cloud, and assists data repair by encoding data within the same data center or cloud.
+Nexoedge abstracts each storage destination as a *storage container*.
 An agent can manages multiple storage containers, while each storage container is associated with one agent.

 ![ncloud_architecture](figs/architecture.png)

-nCloud provides file storage to applications using the SMB storage protocol.
-Specifically, we extended the open-source [Samba][samba] framework by adding a virtual file system (VFS) module which communicates with an nCloud proxy for data storage.
+Nexoedge provides file storage to applications using the SMB storage protocol.
+Specifically, we extended the open-source [Samba][samba] framework by adding a virtual file system (VFS) module which communicates with an Nexoedge proxy for data storage.

-nCloud proxies and agents communicates over TCP/IP connections.
+Nexoedge proxies and agents communicates over TCP/IP connections.

 ### Modular Design

-nCloud adopts a modular design to enable further system expansion, e.g., addition of new features and customization.
+Nexoedge adopts a modular design to enable further system expansion, e.g., addition of new features and customization.

 Modules in a proxy and their functions: